 Scheduled sitting days of the Parliament of Australia.
 Links to printable and text only versions of this calendar are available from this page.

-List of the current state governors with links to their websites.
+List of the current state governors and territory administrators with links to their websites.

 A visit to Parliament House offers you the chance to be a part of democracy in action.
 This page links to information for intending visitors - opening hours, getting there, tours, special events, parking and facilities at the House.